 Preparing Seed Potatoes for Planting.
 Pre Sprouting Potatoes is called chitting or greening I love potatoes, especially fingerlings.

 You plant a whole, small potato, or a piece of a larger one for a new plant.
 The whole potato or cut piece has several slightly recessed, dormant buds or "eyes" on the surface.
 When conditions are right, these buds will sprout, whether the potatoes are in the ground or in a kitchen cupboard.
 The sprouts then develop into independent plants.
-There are actually many different ways to cultivate potatoes and you can choose one according to the available space and needs.
-Even those who have plenty of space in their gardens can also discover new potato planting ideas and tips from this post.
-1. Two ways to raise potatoes in your backyard - My Gardening Stories.
+Two ways to raise potatoes in your backyard - My Gardening Stories.
 How to Grow 100 Pounds of Potatoes in 4 Square Feet ! - My Gardening Stories.
 On many occasions, we’ve been tempted to grow our own potatoes.

 They’re fairly low maintenance, can be grown in a pot or in the ground, last a fairly long time if stored properly, and can be very nutritious (high in potassium and vitamin C).
-How to Choose the Best Potatoes to Grow in Your Garden.
+Here’s more incentive: according to this article, you can grow 100 pounds of potatoes in 4 sq. feet.
+Learn how after the jump… How to Choose the Best Potatoes to Grow in Your Garden.
 Propagating and Starting Potatoes.
 Sunday, 13 March 2011 10:35 Seeds growing from seed is almost unknown (GV) seed potatoes, which are small potatoes saved from last season's crop are the preferred method of starting potatoes Seed Potatoes 2.5 pounds of Mountain Rose seed potatoes are laid out in this photo; each bag in the background also holds 2.5 pounds of seed potatoes of other varieties 2 to 2.5 pounds of seed potatoes plants 25 row feet. it's critical to buy certified disease-free seed potatoes.

 (RVGPS) the flesh of the seed potato is the food that will fuel the plant growth for up to 3-weeks (RVGPS) tubers left in the ground will often sprout the next year, however this isn't advisable, as they tend to become diseased.
-Chitting 2.5 pounds of Mountain Rose and 2.5 pounds of German Butterball seed potatoes laid out for chitting Note: I shouldn't have cut them before chitting them.
-Chitting seed potatoes shortens the time between planting and harvesting.
-Saving Seed Stock Microplants Cuttings Division Germination.
 4 Simple Steps to Grow a Hundred Pounds of Potatoes in a Barrel.
 Container gardening isn't only for savvy urban gardeners and folks with limited space to grow, it can also be for folks who want to maximize their yields in a controlled environment.